 Submission deadline: January 13, 2020, 11:59 p.m.
 Eastern Time.

 3 jury prizes of $2000 and a peoples choice prize of $1000.
 Find out more details about Science Exposed here.

 See 2018 finalist, Master of Sustainability student, Dana Harris’ image (entitled, ‘Exploring the Jack Pine Tight Knit Family Tree’ ) and story in the Brock News.

 International Policy Ideas Challenge

 Global Affairs Canada, in collaboration with the Social Sciences and Humanities Research Council (SSHRC), is pleased to announce the fourth edition of the International Policy Ideas Challenge.
 The objective of the program is to draw on the network of talented Canadian graduate students, post-doctoral fellows and early-career civil society researchers to identify concrete, innovative solutions to emerging international policy challenges faced by Canada.The program offers applicants a chance to test their skills at translating academic expertise into policy language.
 Applicants are invited to submit brief proposals.

-Call for Proposals DEADLINE: TBD, expected late January, 2020.
+Call for Proposals DEADLINE: TBD, announcement coming in early 2020.

 Full contest rules can be found on the Global Affairs Canada website.